danmindru/responsive-html-email-signature/README.md

 ### Multiple emails in the same template
 Templates can contain multiple HTML files from which to build emails.
 For example, the dark template has `signature.html` and `signature-reply.html`, which is a simpler version.
 Each HTML file will be treated as an email template, except for `*.inc.html`.
 See below ⬇️

-### Partials (*.inc.html)
+### Using partials (*.inc.html)
-If you indeed have multiple emails in the same templates, you can be sure some of the HTML repeats.

-Luckily, partials can be used for common parts (i.e. headers, footers).

-Partials *will not* be treated as an email template, but ignored when built.
-They can however be included in other HTML files, like so:
+By naming files with `*.inc.html`, they become partials.
+Partials will not be treated as templates (ignored), but they can be included in any HTML template using a `@include` HTML comment.

 ```html
 <section>
 <!-- @include footer.inc.html -->
 </section
 ```

+Partials are useful if you have bits of HTML that repeat, like headers, footers, etc.

 ## Template structure (examples)
+There are no rules regarding how to structure templates, but it's a good idea to create directories for a template group. <br/>
 There are 2 examples of template structures, one for the `light` email template and one for the `dark` one.

-Here's how the dark one looks:
+Here's how the dark one is structured:
 ```bash
 ./templates
 ├── dark